Dynamic Correlation as an Incentive Device: Optimal mediation

-Part 2 states that in the intermediate-utility region, no rejection takes place.
-The worker is rewarded with a utility increase after each good output and punished with a utility decrease after each bad output.
+Outside the high-utility region, or at utility $U^R$, the firm demands effort.
+Part 2 states that in the intermediate-utility region, the worker is accepted.
+He is rewarded with a utility increase after a good output and punished with a utility decrease after a bad output.
 As the worker accumulates sufficiently many good outputs, his utility returns to the high-utility region.
-In contrast, as he delivers sufficiently many bad outputs, his utility enters the low-utility region, on which rejection probabilities become positive.

-In the low-utility region, if the moral hazard cost $c$ is low so that $w-c \ge x_\gd$, Part 3(a) shows that the worker's utility remains in this region thereafter, and the continuation involves either rejection or acceptance with effort.
-If $c$ is high instead so that $w - c < x_\gd$, Part 3(b) shows that the worker's utility jumps to zero unless he is asked to exert effort in which case his utility jumps to $x_\gd$, exiting the low-utility region.
-Thus, as stated at the end of \cref{prop:main}, while secret randomizations occur early on, they eventually disappear.
-In the long run, coordination involves either acceptance with effort or rejection, and it can be attained by PPE with upper-boundary payoffs characterized in \cref{prop:flbenchmark}.
+In contrast, as he delivers sufficiently many bad outputs, his utility enters the low-utility region, on which the firm rations acceptance.
+If $w-c \ge x_\gd$, Part 3(a) states that the worker's next utility remains in this low-utility region.
+Otherwise, Part 3(b) states that the worker's utility jumps to zero unless he is asked to exert effort and then delivers a good output, in which case his utility jumps to $x_\gd$, exiting the low-utility region.

+Finally, part 4 states that eventually, secret randomizations disappear: coordination only involves either acceptance with effort or rejection and can be attained by PPE with upper-boundary payoffs characterized in \cref{prop:Flbenchmark}.
+To be sure, if the PPE payoff set is nondegenerate, then the worker's utility need not converge to zero, because, as is standard, there are typically PPE featuring temporary rejections as punishment that attains upper-boundary payoff vectors in the PPE payoff set.\footnote{ If the clients were assumed to not observe any past output, in which case the worker's only PPE payoff would be zero, part 4 of the proposition must be amended: it remains true that after some stochastic finite time communication becomes only effectively public, but the distribution over outcomes need not be attained by the PPE in the no-mediation benchmark. }

+Despite the convergence to PPE continuations, it is not true that as discounting vanishes, the value of mediation vanishes---namely, it is not true that as $\gd \ra 1$, the discounted frequency with which the worker's utility lies outside the set of PPE worker payoffs tends to zero.
+This is because the wedge $x_\gd$ in the utility updates, given in \eqref{eq:xdelta}, also tends to zero as $\gd \ra 1$, and so the expected time for the worker's utility to attain any PPE payoff diverges.
+Indeed, if that discounted frequency were to converge to zero, then $\bar U$ would converge to the worker's highest PPE payoff as $\gd \ra 1$, but $\bar U$ is independent of $\gd$ by \cref{lem:boundUC}.

+Private communication, which correlates continuations for high worker's promised utilities, is crucial for \cref{thm:main}.
+If the firm is restricted to public information design---committing to a policy that sends only publicly observable messages based on past outputs and messages---as in existing work in the literature cited at the outset, then the set of equilibrium payoffs and the optimal value of the worker coincide with those in the no-mediation benchmark, as noted at the end of \cref{sec:benchmark}, because censoring of past play does not expand the set of equilibrium payoffs.